-Having a white effect floor often defines the detail of the natural decorative grain and enhances the overall beauty of the timber.
+Having a paler floor often defines the detail of the natural decorative grain and enhances the overall beauty of the timber.
 It can completely transform dull and dreary looking rooms in to bright and airy living areas.

-The alternative to going for a pre-finished board is to go for something that is entirely unfinished and will require treatment on site such as our ‘Supreme’ 220mm x 21mm Engineered Oak
+The alternative to going for a pre-treated board is to go for something that is entirely unfinished and will require treatment on site such as our ‘Supreme’ 220mm x 21mm Engineered Oak

 Some other articles for you to read that relate to wood floor finishing and finishes: